mattermost/docs/source/deployment/desktop-app-deployment.rst

 2. Move the executable file into a shared folder.

-3. Create a batch file in Windows
+3. To create a batch file in Windows:

   1. Open a text editor of your choice, such as Notepad or Notepad++.
-  2. Copy and paste the following commands in the text file
+  2. Copy and paste the following commands in the text file:

     .. code-block:: none